Trammel, Virginia

-Trammel was first settled by a farmer named Hiram Keith.
-The first school in Trammel, known as the Delphia School, opened in 1898; a new schoolhouse was built for the school in 1924.
+Trammel was initially settled by a farmer named Hiram Keith.
+The first school in Trammel, known as the Delphia School, opened in 1898.
+A new schoolhouse was constructed for the Delphia School in 1924.
 The Carolina, Clinchfield and Ohio Railway began building a line through Dickenson County in 1913 and drove the last spike in Trammel in 1915; service to the community began in 1916.

 Coal mining was the primary industry at Trammel in the 1920s.